latex3/latex3.github.io/latex3/index.md

 applications that require PDF output with structural information.
 See the [page on accessibility and tagging]({{site.baseurl}}/publications/indexbytopic/pdf/) for more details.
-Updates and status reports will be added in that place when they become available.
+Updates and status reports will be added there as they become available.

 > We are quite excited about this project, because it offers the chance
 > to make LaTeX unique not just for its unsurpassed quality in math
-> typesetting, paragraph breaking, etc., but also then its ability to
+> typesetting, paragraph breaking, etc., but then in the future the ability to
 > produce structured documents without manual labor --- so stay tuned on
 > the progress.